 As we’ve seen above, curating content is a great way to build an audience.
 However, the influence of social media is not something to be disregarded either.
 Combining the two together will help to engage more with your audience wherever they’re at.

 Instagram is the best social media platform for engagement.
-By sharing posts related to the content you’re curating, or even featuring it, you can gain new followers and be active in the comment threads.
+By sharing posts related to the content you’re curating or even featuring them, you can gain new followers and be active in the comment threads.

-Combine your Instagram feed with your website and you’ve suddenly created a new non-intrusive way of building a bigger audience.
-For this we recommend Spotlight – a social feeds plugin that is incredibly easy to set up.
+Combine your Instagram feed with your website, and you’ve suddenly created a new non-intrusive way of building a bigger audience.
+For this, we recommend Spotlight Instagram Feeds – a social feeds plugin that is incredibly easy to set up and looks great across all devices.

 Spotlight is a free plugin that comes with a PRO version for added features.
-With the premium options you can even create Instagram feeds showcasing posts that use a specific hashtag, which is another great way to curate user-generated content with no added effort.
+With the premium options, you can even create Instagram feeds showcasing posts that use a specific hashtag, which is another great way to curate user-generated content with no added effort.
+The free plan is a great start as well.

 Over to you – Are you interested in starting your own news aggregator?
 Do you know of a news aggregator site that you’d like us to share?
 Let us know in the comments below.